Our board meetings top tips will help you meet good governance standards and make your organisation more effective.

 So what can go wrong with your board meetings, do they waste a lot of your valuable time and what can you do to improve them in your organisation?

 Voluntary boards and committees in charities, credit unions and other not-for-profit bodies are a special case.
-Meetings in these organisations are more significant as their constitution will likely provide a framework that must be adhered to.
+Meetings in these organisations are more significant as their constitution will likely provide a framework that you must adhere to.

-Private company meetings tend to be in family owned businesses.
+Family owned businesses are private companies that often struggle with formality.
 They are often irregular and informal and that is not always a good thing.
-It really depends on whether the family members want to have a professionally run business with structured formats, procedures and good governance standards.
+It really depends on whether the family members want to have a professionally run business with structured formats, procedures an are d good governance standards.
 Or they are happy to manage the business on an informal and loose basis.

 In my experience, the key is whether or not there are staff involved.
 Staff and especially management who want to see the business develop and grow usually prefer a more formal structure.

-With good governance arrangements in place, board meetings in private companies can be a real benefit to the business.
+With best practice and good governance arrangements in place, board meetings in private companies can be a real benefit to the business.
 They can provide a positive framework for strategic planning and clear direction for management and staff.

 So, what is the problem with meetings?
 Surely they are a vital component of the communication and decision making framework of organisations of all sizes?

 Well, yes they are.
 But not all meetings are good or effective.
-These are the ones that need to be improved.
-Or deferred.
-Or even cancelled.
+These are the ones that you need to improve.
+Or defer.
+Or even cancel.

 As a board member, your time is extremely valuable and maybe you have attended meetings that displayed some or all of these problems: